 In a similar vein, Google recently said it is acquiring the application programming interface (API) specialist Apigee in a deal worth roughly $625 million.
 Apigee’s cloud-based API platform will be available for GCP customers.

-Finally, Google is expanding its professional services to support enterprises’ use of Google Cloud.
+Finally, Google is expanding its cloud business to support enterprises’ use of Google Cloud.
 It’s adding consulting services and a technical account management team to provide assistance.
 And it’s creating a training system for two new certifications: Cloud Architect and Data Engineer.

 “We are hiring 1,000 new go-to-market employees, connecting engineer-to-engineer,” said Willis.
 The goal is a ratio of tech staff to business people of one-to-three.
 “We think that’s a really important part of how we will change the game for the enterprise,” he said.